hurraygong/scGNN/scgnndocs/source/Downstream Analysis.rst

 scGNN illustrates AD-related neural development and the underlying regulatory mechanism
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To further demonstrate the applicative power of scGNN, we applied it to a scRNA-Seq dataset (GEO accession number GSE138852) containing 13,214 single nuclei collected from six AD and six control brains34. scGNN identifies 10 cell clusters, including microglia, neurons, oligodendrocyte progenitor cells (OPCs), astrocytes, and six sub-clusters of oligodendrocytes (Figure 5A).
+To further demonstrate the applicative power of scGNN, we applied it to a scRNA-Seq dataset (GEO accession number GSE138852) containing 13,214 single nuclei collected from six AD and six control brains. scGNN identifies 10 cell clusters, including microglia, neurons, oligodendrocyte progenitor cells (OPCs), astrocytes, and six sub-clusters of oligodendrocytes (Figure 5A).
 Specifically, the proportions of these six oligodendrocyte sub-clusters differ between AD patients (Oligos 2, 3, and 4) and healthy controls (Oligos 1, 5, and 6) (Figure 5B).
 Moreover, the difference between AD and the control in the proportion of astrocyte and OPCs is observed, indicating the change of cell population in AD patients compared to healthy controls (Figure 5B).
 We then combined these six oligodendrocyte sub-clusters into one to discover DEGs.
 Since scGNN can significantly increase true signals in the raw dataset, DEG patterns are more explicit (Supplementary Figure S6).
 Among all DEGs, we confirmed 22 genes as cell-type-specific markers for astrocytes, OPCs, oligodendrocytes, and neurons, in that order35 (Figure 5C).
 A biological pathway enrichment analysis shows several highly positive-enrichments in AD cells compared to control cells among all five cell types.
-These enrichments include oxidative phosphorylation and pathways associated with AD, Parkinson’s disease, and Huntington disease36 (Figure 5D and Supplementary Figure S7).
+These enrichments include oxidative phosphorylation and pathways associated with AD, Parkinson’s disease, and Huntington disease36 (Figure 5D).
 Interestingly, we observed a strong negative enrichment of the MAPK (mitogen-activated protein kinase) signaling pathway in the microglia cells, suggesting a relatively low MAPK regulation in microglia than other cells.

 .. image:: https://raw.githubusercontent.com/hurraygong/scGNN/master/pictures/F5.large.jpg
    :width: 600px